featherhttp/tutorial/README.md

     ```

     This method gets the list of todo items from the database and writes a JSON representation to the HTTP response.
+1. Add the approprate `usings` to the top of the `Program.cs` file.
+    ```
+    using System.Threading.Tasks;
+    using Microsoft.AspNetCore.Builder;
+    using Microsoft.AspNetCore.Http;
+    using Microsoft.EntityFrameworkCore;
+    ```
+    This will import the required namespaces so that the application compiles successfully.

 1. Wire up `GetTodos` to the `api/todos` route by modifying the code in `Main` to the following:
     ```C#
     static async Task Main(string[] args)